The Ultimate Guide To Perfecting Your SaaS KPIs and Metrics

-Bottom line, if you and your team are striving towards gaining a competitive edge over your competitors, or staying on top in an ever-changing field, more consideration of your data when making decisions, the better.
+The bottom line is if you and your team are striving towards gaining a competitive edge over your competitors, or staying on top in an ever-changing field, the more consideration of your data when making decisions, the better.

 What is a KPI?

-A Key Performance Indicator (KPI) is a measurable value that demonstrates how a company is performing.
-Organizations use KPIs at multiple levels to evaluate their success at reaching business objectives.
+The KPI definition is a measurable value that demonstrates how a company is performing.
+Organizations use KPIs at multiple levels to evaluate their success in reaching business objectives.
 High-level KPIs may focus on the overall performance of the enterprise, while low-level KPIs may focus on processes in departments such as sales, marketing, finance, or call centers.

 Types of KPIs

-Depending on the specific department you are developing KPIs for, there are a number types your company should consider monitoring as each department will want to measure success based on goals and targets specific to their line of work.
+Depending on the specific department you are developing KPIs for, there are a number of types your company should consider monitoring, as each department will want to measure success based on goals and targets specific to their line of work.